 We have related party relationships with the SFC, ICC and the UECF.
-During the year, there were no significant related party transactions other than those disclosed in the financial statements (refer to notes 7 and 11).
+During the year, there were no significant related party transactions other than those disclosed in the financial statements for the year ended 31 March 2012 (refer to notes 7 and 11).